• Skip to primary navigation

 • taste great plain or with toppings

 My grain free bagel recipe contains less than 10 ingredients.
-Let's dive into each ingredient and whether or not substitutions are acceptable.
+Here's a list of what you need:

 Xanthan Gum